noahcoolboy/fastdl/README.md

 The download method should be used in most cases, but downloadAsync is also helpful when you only one the file buffer and do not need to do anything special.

 ## Options
-Faster-download is able to cover a wide range of applications, which is why it has quite a few options.
+Fastdl is able to cover a wide range of applications, which is why it has quite a few options.

 * *number* **chunkSize**
   Downloads are done in "chunks".
 Each thread downloads one chunk at a time.